coleygroup/molpal/README.md

 - `-k`: the fraction (if between 0 and 1) or number (if greather than 1) of top scores to evaluate when calculating an average.
 (Default = 0.005)
 - `--window-size` and `--delta`: the principle stopping criterion of MolPAL is whether or not the current top-k average score is better than the moving average of the `window_size` most recent top-k average scores by at least `delta`.
 (Default: `window_size` = 3, `delta` = 0.1)
 - `--budget`: if you would like to limit MolPAL to exploring a fixed fraction of the libary or number of inputs, you can specify that by setting this value.
 (Default = 1.0)
-- `--max-epochs`: Alternatively, you may specify the maximum number of epochs of exploration.
+- `--max-iters`: Alternatively, you may specify the maximum number of iterations of exploration.
 (Default = 50)
 - `--model`: the type of model to use.
 Choices include `rf`, `gp`, `nn`, and `mpn`.
 (Default = `rf`)
   * `--conf-method`: the confidence estimation method to use for the NN or MPN models.
 Choices include `ensemble`, `dropout`, `mve`, and `none`.
 (Default = 'none').
 NOTE: the MPN model does not support ensembling
 - `--metric`: the acquisition metric to use.
 Choices include `random`, `greedy`, `ucb`, `pi`, `ei`, `thompson`, and `threshold` (Default = `greedy`.)
 Some metrics include additional settings (e.g. the β value for `ucb`.)